isxcode/spark-yun/docs/content/zh/3-解决方案/31-Flink集成Paimon.md

 USE ispong_db;

 -- 创建Paimon表
-CREATE TABLE IF NOT EXISTS users_paimon (
+CREATE TABLE IF NOT EXISTS users_paimon2 (
     username STRING,
     age INT,
     PRIMARY KEY (username) NOT ENFORCED